Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors

 such that $a_i(k)= 0_{m_i}$ for every $i\in\mathsf{S}_k$.
-This, along with the redundant observability (Assumption~\ref{assum:main}(\ref{assum:main_observability})), allows us to ensure that the true state can be theoretically reconstructed from the set of uncompromised sensors under the absence of noise.
+This, along with the redundant observability (Assumption~\ref{assum:main}(\ref{assum:main_observability})), allows us to ensure that the true state can be theoretically reconstructed from the set of uncompromised sensors in the absence of noise.
 In addition, the assumption entails that the attacker, even though omniscient about the system dynamics and noise bounds, has limited resources at hand and cannot attack all the sensors.
-We remark that this assumption is not restrictive because it neither restricts the set of attacked sensors to be static with respect to time nor requires that $q$ is less than half the number of sensors $p$ --- an assumption that is fundamental in the point-based secure state estimation literature.
-On the contrary, at any time instant, our problem setup allows the attacker to inject arbitrary signals to any subset of sensors with cardinality less than or equal to $q$, where $q$ is only required to be strictly less than $p$ --- meaning that at least one sensor needs to be safe at any time instant.
+We remark that this assumption is not restrictive because it neither restricts the set of attacked sensors to be static with respect to time nor requires that $q$ is less than half the number of sensors $p$, which is the fundamental assumption in the point-based secure state estimation literature.
+On the contrary, at any time instant, our problem setup allows the attacker to inject arbitrary signals to any subset of sensors with cardinality less than or equal to $q$, where $q$ is only required to be strictly less than $p$.

-Assumption~\ref{assum:main}(\ref{assum:main_observability}) is required to enable decentralized set-based operations for secure state estimation without violating the robustness guarantees.
-Moreover, because Assumption~\ref{assum:main}(\ref{assum:main_numAttacks}) allows the attacker to attack up to $q\leq p-1$ sensors, it is necessary that the observability is guaranteed from the remaining safe sensors.